Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 The main goal of this website is to increase more and more the popularity of the shop in order to increase sales too.
 Registered users will be able to see their previous orders, their current ones and get discounts as the registration is treated like a loyalty card membership.
 In addition to that, as in most e-commerce shops, the convenience of having the personal data already saved is itself a good reason to register.
+- The message "Register and get free delivery on orders over 50€" is visible also to registered user so that they have a reminder that when purchasing products and spending over 50€ the delivery is free.
-The website will show a bright palette as well as minimalistic but aesthetically pleasing imagery to invite users to check out the products.
+- The website will show a bright palette as well as minimalistic but aesthetically pleasing imagery to invite users to check out the products.

 - **Demographic:**
   - 18 + years of age.